-Below is a list of the Most Common WordPress Problems / Errors along with there Causes and Solutions :
+Below is a list of the Most Common WordPress Problems / Errors along with their Causes and Solutions :

 1. White screen of Death

-- If you are able to access the WP-admin back-end area, then start by deactivating all your plugins.
+- If you can access the WP-admin back-end area, then start by deactivating all your plugins.

 - If you are NOT able to access the WP-admin back-end area.

-– Access the “wp-content” folder via FTP (using softwares like “FileZilla” etc), and rename the folder “plugins” (e.g to “plugins-old”, “plugins2” etc).
+– Access the “wp-content” folder via FTP (using software like “FileZilla” etc), and rename the folder “plugins” (e.g to “plugins-old”, “plugins2” etc).
 This will deactivate all the plugins on your WordPress install.

 – If the first step did not solve the error then rename the “themes” folder, this will deactivate your current theme and set “Twenty Twelve” (depending on your WordPress install it could be “twenty thirteen”) as your current theme.